DT-Geo-SED-ETHZ/DTC-E6/README.md

    /home/sysop/host_shared/playback.bash
    ```

+   This script will trigger data streaming as if it is in real-time.
+We have placed sample data and station inventory under `wf1_playback/test1/` for Mw6.5 Norcia earthquake (https://terremoti.ingv.it/en/event/8863681).
+The waveform data is a subset of actually avaliable data due to size limitations.

 2. **First run note:** SeisComP may hang while initializing its system.
 If it appears stuck, press `Ctrl+C`, terminate the lingering process, and re-run the script.
 Subsequent runs should be fine.
+Also, check `/home/sysop/.seiscomp/log/scfditaly.log`.
+If you consistently see repeating `too few stations` messages, interrupt the script and re-run.

 3. During playback, FinDer and ShakeMap will trigger automatically.
    - Outputs: `host_shared/docker-output/FinDer-output/`, `host_shared/docker-output/shakemap/`